Intake & Routing Workflows for Public Records & FOIA Automation

 Foundational Architecture & State Management

 Intake & Routing Workflows must operate as a state-driven, idempotent pipeline.
 Each request enters as an untrusted payload, transitions through validation, enrichment, and classification layers, and exits into a durable assignment queue.
 A strict finite state machine prevents duplicate processing and enforces lifecycle boundaries: RECEIVEDVALIDATEDPRIORITIZEDROUTEDACKNOWLEDGED.
+Every transition is a single, logged, append-only event; there is no in-place mutation of request state without a corresponding audit record.

 Secure Ingestion & Classification Boundaries